 Hopefully this all helps get you where you need to go on time.

 © 2010-2016 Steve Jones.
 All Rights Reserved.

 DISCLAIMER: All content was generated via human effort.
 Every attempt is made to ensure accuracy, and any errors detected or reported are corrected.
 But it is not possible to guarantee 100% accuracy.
-Therefore the contents of this site are not suitable for any use involving risk to health, finances or property, whether directly or indirectly.
+Therefore the contents of this site are not suitable for any use involving risk to health, finances or property.

 DO NOT ASSUME ONTIME ZONE BORDERS REFLECT POLITICAL BOUNDARIES.
 Some political boundaries are complex, with conflicting sources of data and possible ongoing disputes.
 This is especially true of many Native American lands.
 OTZ boundaries seek only to show the likely time at a given location, not to indicate anything about the local legal or political authority.
 Travelers should use other resources to remain mindful of their location when near international boundaries or those of soverign entities, especially those which may be poorly marked or follow geographic features.